-- Significance of Ranjangaon Ganpati Temple
+- What is the history of Ranjangaon Ganpati Temple?

-- Festivals at Ranjangaon Ganpati Temple
+- What are the festivals celebrated at Ranjangaon Ganpati Temple?

-- How to reach Ranjangaon Ganpati Temple
+- How to reach Ranjangaon Ganpati Temple?

-- Where to stay
+- Where to stay near Ranjangaon Ganapati Temple?

-- Where to eat
+- Where to eat near Ranjangaon Ganapati Temple?

 Legend of Mahaganapati: Sage Gritsamad’s son Tripurasur was a brilliant young boy and a devotee of Lord Ganesh.
 Pleased by his devotion and prayers, Lord Ganesh blessed the boy and gave him three pura’s of precious metals.
 Only Lord Shiva could destroy them.
 However, over a period of time, Tripurasur became vain and created chaos in the world.
 He even disturbed Lord Brahma and Vishnu by his atrocities and they went into hiding.
-Sage Narada advised the frightened gods that they should take the help of Lord Ganesh.
+Sage Narada then advised the frightened gods that they should take the help of Lord Ganesh.
 The Gods decided to invoke Lord Ganesh, who appeared and accepted to help them.

 Lord Ganesh disguised as a Brahmin and met Tripurasur under the pretext of creating three flying planes.
 In return, he ordered Tripurasur to bring the Chintamani idol from Mount Kailash.
 Then, the greedy Tripurasur went to Mount Kailash and fought with Lord Shiva for the idol.
 Lord Shiva realised that he had not offered his prayers to Lord Ganesh first, and hence was unable to destroy the pura’s or defeat him.
 Therefore, he recited the Sadaakshar Mantra and invoked Lord Ganesh, who emerged and gave him the instructions for defeating Tripurasur.
 Then, Lord Shiva followed the directions, defeated the greedy Tripurasur and also created a temple for Lord Ganesh at that spot.